php-cuong/magento2-faq-sample-data-extension/README.md

-# magento2-faq-sample-data-extension
+# Install the sample data for PHPCuong_Faq module in Magento 2
-Install Sample Data For PHPCuong_Faq module in Magento 2
+PHPCuong_Faq module consists of installation scripts and fixtures.